-Question from Ellis: My friend talked me into installing the trial version of Emsisoft Internet Security and I ended up not liking it.
+Question from Ellis: My new computer came with the trial version of McAfee Antivirus preinstalled and I ended up not liking it.

 Rick’s answer: Ellis, this is a fairly common issue when removing antivirus programs.

-The removal process usually completes just fine, but occasionally just enough traces of the deleted program will remain behind to trick Windows Defender into thinking it’s still installed.
+The removal process usually completes just fine, but occasionally just enough traces of the deleted program will remain behind to trick Microsoft Defender into thinking it’s still installed.

-Windows Defender automatically disables itself when it detects that a third-party antivirus program has been installed, and as long as it thinks the other program is running you won’t be able to enable it.
+As you probably know, Microsoft Defender automatically disables itself when it detects that a third-party antivirus program has been installed, and as long as it thinks the other program is still running you won’t be able to enable it.

-Luckily, there’s a simple fix for this: Simply download and run the handy Emsiclean utility from this page on the Emisoft website.
-You’ll find the link in the body of the article.
+Luckily, there’s a simple fix for this: Simply download and run the handy McAfee Consumer Product Removal Tool from this Support page on the McAfee website.

-After you have downloaded and ran the cleaner utility, simply restart your computer and try turning Windows Defender back on.
-It should work just fine after the reboot.
+After you have downloaded and ran the removal too, simply restart your computer and Microsoft Defender should turn on for you with no further issues.

 Update from Ellis: It worked, Rick.
 Thanks for your help.